Events

 - Choose the event type

-Confirm the name is easy to recognize and not too similar to another event type.
+Check that the name is easy to recognize and not too similar to another event type on the list.

 - Choose the customer or vehicle if the form asks for one

-If the event is vehicle-based, choose a test car.
+If the event is about a vehicle, search for and select a test car.

-If the event is customer-based, choose a test customer.
+If the event is about a customer only, select a test customer.

-If the event is facility-only, the form should not require a customer or car.
+If the event is for the whole facility (for example, a calendar block), the form should not require a customer or car.

 - Choose an option if one appears

-If you created booking options, choose one and confirm the option names make sense.
+If you created booking options (for example, Basic Detail or Premium Detail), pick one and confirm the option names make sense to a new staff member.

 - Check available times

-Pick a date and look at the available time slots.
+Pick a date on the calendar, then look at the highlighted time slots.

-Confirm the slots match your Scheduling hours, closed days, notice time, buffer time, and resource rules.
+Confirm the slots match your Scheduling hours, closed days, minimum notice, buffer time, and any resource rules.

 Check the event on the calendar